Latin American cities hold massive Women's Day marches

-MEXICO CITY/SANTIAGO (Reuters) - From Buenos Aires to Mexico City, women across Latin America’s biggest cities took to the streets for International Women’s Day on Sunday, spurred by a growing outcry over inequality, femicide and strict abortion controls.
+SANTIAGO/MEXICO CITY (Reuters) - From Buenos Aires to Mexico City, women across Latin America’s biggest cities took to the streets for International Women’s Day on Sunday, spurred by a growing outcry over inequality, femicide and strict abortion controls.

 As Women’s Day events unfold worldwide, the Latin American marches are set against a backdrop of broader social unrest in the region.

-Thousands of protesters gathered in Chile’s capital city, Santiago, and elsewhere in the country as the marches kicked off.
+Police said 125,000 protesters gathered in Chile’s capital city, Santiago, as the marches kicked off.
+Minor incidents of violence were reported as demonstrators confronted police near federal government offices.
+Other cities saw protests as well.

 Police said 1,700 officers were on hand for crowd control nationwide.
 Many carried signs calling for access to abortion and an end to violence against women.

-“I’m so happy about what’s happening today,” said one protester, who asked to be identified as Patricia V. “Chile needs women to increase their power in public life, for the good of all women and men.
+“I’m so happy about what’s happening today,” said one Chilean protester who asked to be identified as Patricia V. “Chile needs women to increase their power in public life, for the good of all women and men.
 We need more equality not only socially, but economically and politically.”

 Marches in Chile may turn out to be massive, in the wake of broader protests against social inequality that began in October and at their peak included more than 1 million people.